hivestrung/finance-tracker/README.md

 # Finance Tracker / Visualizer
 A financial tracker / visualization tool used to gain insights about spending habits, trends, and patterns over varying transcation periods.
 This project was inspired due to deficiencies in RBC's Finance Tracker and my developed interest in personal finance during quarantine.
 I collected my own personal e statements from my RBC account and used **parser** a Python text parsing module.
 Which was used extract the contents from my credit and debit e statements.
 Further string parsing techniques were used to extract transaction details and stored in a csv file.
-After compiling the e statments into a csv file, I was able to create meaningful visualizations using echarts.js.
+After compiling the e statements into a csv file, I was able to create meaningful visualizations using echarts.js.
 A comprehensive data visualization library.
 The following application should be usable if you are also a RBC client.
 To use this application and see a comprehensive csv of your own transaction history follow the instructions outlined in the "Getting Started" section.
 The following application can be downloaded and run locally.

 - [File Manifest](#file-manifest)
 - [Implementation](#implementation)